 MUZ-R12 Development which is undertaken in accordance with the Development Incentives Guidelines set out in Appendix 1.
 Restricted Discretionary Activity The amount of development proposed must not exceed or proceed earlier than the stipulations in the guideline.
-1. The scale of biodiversity, energy or water quality benefits created by the proposal.
-2. Layout, size, design and location of proposed buildings (excluding minor buildings).
-3. Visual, character and amenity effects.
-4. Ecological or biodiversity effects.
-5. Traffic and transport effect s.
+The scale of biodiversity, energy or water quality benefits created by the proposal.
+Layout, size, design and location of proposed buildings (excluding minor buildings).
+Visual, character and amenity effects.
+Ecological or biodiversity effects.
+Traffic and transport effects.

-7. 8.
 Proposed mitigation, remediation or ongoing management measures.
 Effect on natural character values.
 Cumulative effects.
-The Centres Design Principles in 9.
-The Centres Design Principles in Appendix 1 Centres Design Guide in Appendix x2.
+The Centres Design Principles in Appendix 1 relevant matters in the Centres Design Guide in Appendix x2Appendix 25.

-Amend rule MUZ-R13 as follows: MUZ-R13 New buildings and structures and additions and alterations to existing buildings and structures where one or more of the permitted activity standards in MUZ-R6 is not met.
-Excludes: New minor buildings and additions and alterations to existing minor buildings.
+MUZ-R13 New buildings and structures and additions and alterations to existing buildings and structures where one or more of the permitted activity standards in MUZ-R6 is not met.
+Excludes: Papakāinga (refer to rule MUZ-Rx3MUZ-R19) New minor buildings and additions and alterations to existing minor buildings.

 Measurement criteria apply to activities under this rule.
-Matters of Discretion Restricted Standards Discretionary 1.
+Notification Public notification of an application for resource consent under this rule is precluded for non-compliance with the following standards: Standards 2, 3, 4, 5 or 10 under rule MUZ-R6.
+Restricted Standards Matters of Discretion Discretionary 1.
 Location, layout, size and design Activity Height of proposed development.
 2. Consideration of the permitted 1.
-Buildings and structures must not exceed 21 metres in activity standard not met.
-3. Visual, character, amenity, height; historic heritage, streetscape and stream effects.
-Measurement criteria: 4.
-The extent of consistency with Height must be measured using the Crime Prevention Through the height measurement criteria.
-Environmental Design Guidelines in Appendix 6.
-Council's Centres Design Guide in Appendix x2 and the Land Development Minimum Requirements Subdivision and Development Principles and Requirements 2012 and the Centres Design Principles in Appendix 20.
+Buildings and structures must S122 activity standard not met. not exceed 21-36 metres in 3.
+Visual, character, amenity, height in the Ihakara historic heritage, streetscape Street West, Ihakara and stream effects.
+4. The extent of consistency with Street East and Kapiti Road precincts; relevant matters in the Crime 12 metres in height in Prevention Through the Paraparaumu Environmental Design Guidelines in Appendix 6, North Gateway Precinct.
+Council's Centres Design Guide in Appendix x2 Appendix 25 and the Land Development Minimum Measurement criteria: Requirements Subdivision and Height must be measured using the height measurement criteria.
+Development Principles and Requirements 2012 and the Centres Design Principles in Appendix 20.
 5. Effects on landform and landscape.
 6. Traffic and transport effects.
-7. Design and appearance of buildings.
-8. Location and design of parking, traffic circulation areas, loading and access.
-9. Public safety.
-10. Context and surroundings.
-11. Cumulative effects.
-12. Any nuisance effects.
-13. The consistency with the relevant objectives and policies.
+S202 buildings.
+Location and design of parking, traffic circulation areas, loading and access.
+Public safety.
+10. Context and surroundings 11.
+Cumulative offects.
+Any nuisance offects.
+The consistency with the relevant objectives and policies.